borkdude/quickblog/README.md

 ### favicon

+**NOTE:** when enabling or disabling a favicon, you must do a full re-render of your site by running `bb clean` and then your `bb render` command.

 To enable a [favicon](https://en.wikipedia.org/wiki/Favicon), add `:enable-favicon true` to your quickblog opts (or use `--enable-favicon true` on the command line).